An unsettling theme

 “Magical beliefs and the fearful reactions based on such beliefs are the result of the state of uncertainty we are in, created by this challenge and by the negation of our expectations.
 Our feelings come from the conviction of loss of control and the sense of helplessness we feel when our cognitive system can neither assimilate our experience into its own structure nor adapt itself to the structure of the experience.”

 Remember the All-Powerful Wizard of Oz and how he turned out to be the mere mortal trickster hiding behind the curtain?
 It’s a bit like that.
 I’m not saying a psychopath is actually like the kind and bumbling old guy the wizard turned out to be.
-What I’m saying is that when you divest the psychopath of his or her above-human supernatural status by learning how he or she really operates, you’ll bring him down several notches to a level you will find more manageable, one that leaves you feeling you’re not completely without power.
+What I’m saying is that when you divest the psychopath of his or her above-human supernatural status by learning how he or she really operates, you’ll bring him down several notches to a more manageable level, one that will leave you feeling you’re not completely without power.

 This doesn’t mean you won’t be at risk, and it’s not meant to make you over-confident, which could potentially put you at even more risk.
 It is simply to see them for what they really are, to de-mystify them, and to recognize that what you’ve experienced, and all you’ve learned about them since then, and what you’ve done to shore up your defenses (like developing boundaries and knowing your vulnerabilities), can help protect you from future victimization.